 The job of a community garda is to provide an accessible Garda service to the community; establish effective engagement to meet the needs of local communities; use problem-solving initiatives to tackle crime, drugs and anti-social behaviour; engage with young people to develop positive relationships and promote personal and community safety; be accountable to the community they serve; and work with other agencies.
 These are all great ideas, but without gardaí on the streets or working in Garda stations full-time, none of these initiatives will be successful.
 We also need more community facilities for young people.
 We must help them out in any way we can.
 We need more funding for drug addiction services, which do great work.

-I wrote the Minister to ask for a meeting and she said that she would meet me.
+I wrote to the Minister to ask for a meeting and she said that she would meet me.
 Some of the issues I wanted to raise are the low number of gardaí per head of population in County Meath, the need for a Garda substation for Johnstown in Navan and areas like Oldcastle and Athboy and the need for full-time deployment of gardaí.

 I commend the members of An Garda Síochána on the work they have done in the trying circumstances caused by Covid-19.
 Unfortunately, they are being let down by underinvestment, neglect and a system that needs root-and-branch reform.
 The report of the Commission on the Future of Policing in Ireland was launched with great fanfare in September 2018.
 It was promptly left to gather dust on a shelf in the Department of Justice.
 The previous Government developed a habit of paying for reports on how to fix issues and then ignoring their recommendations.
 That includes the Duffy Cahill report, which was intended to prevent another Clerys-style closure.
 Unfortunately, because the Government failed to implement that report, the Debenhams workers have now been on the picket line for more than 220 days seeking a fair resolution to their dispute.